MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2025

+- The Mean-Field Dynamics of Transformers. [[paper]](https://arxiv.org/abs/2512.01868)
+  - Philippe Rigollet.
+  - Key Word: Mean-Field Theory; Transformers.
+  - <details><summary>Digest</summary> We develop a mathematical framework that interprets Transformer attention as an interacting particle system and studies its continuum (mean-field) limits.
+By idealizing attention continuous on the sphere, we connect Transformer dynamics to Wasserstein gradient flows, synchronization models (Kuramoto), and mean-shift clustering.
+Central to our results is a global clustering phenomenon whereby tokens cluster asymptotically after long metastable states where they are arranged into multiple clusters.
+We further analyze a tractable equiangular reduction to obtain exact clustering rates, show how commonly used normalization schemes alter contraction speeds, and identify a phase transition for long-context attention.
+The results highlight both the mechanisms that drive representation collapse and the regimes that preserve expressive, multi-cluster structure in deep attention architectures.

+- Does Flatness imply Generalization for Logistic Loss in Univariate Two-Layer ReLU Network?
+  - Dan Qiao, Yu-Xiang Wang.
+  - Key Word: Flatness; Generalization; Logistic Loss; ReLU Network.
+  - <details><summary>Digest</summary> This paper investigates whether flat solutions in overparameterized two-layer ReLU networks guarantee generalization under logistic loss, a relationship already established for square loss.
+The authors prove a nuanced result: while flat solutions generalize near-optimally within specific regions, flatness is insufficient globally because arbitrarily flat yet overfitting solutions exist at infinity.
+Ultimately, the study demonstrates that the link between flatness and generalization is significantly more delicate and conditional under logistic loss than under square loss.

 - Coherence Mechanisms for Provable Self-Improvement. [[paper]](https://arxiv.org/abs/2511.08440)
   - Mehryar Mohri, Jon Schneider, Yifan Wu.
   - Key Word: Self-Improvement; Self-Correction; Invariance; Data Augmentation; Self-Distillation.